Greetings from Gampo Abbey

 Openings for Residents in 2012

 Have you ever thought of exploring monastic community life as part of your spiritual path?
 Come live at Gampo Abbey.
-The next entry date is March 29, 2012.
+The next entry dates are June 7 and September 6.

 We are continuing to explore how the Shambhala teachings provide the backbone of monastic training at Gampo Abbey.
 As a member of the community you must be willing to fully commit to participate in this ongoing experiment in creating enlightened society.
 On a day-to-day level this means fully surrendering to the daily schedule of participating in morning and evening chants, 3 to 4 ½ hours of meditation practice, and 4 hours of service to the community.

 We require a minimum one-year commitment, and that you have taken refuge, have an interest in taking temporary monastic ordination during your stay, and have completed a Shambhala Training program.